rsandell/namegen/README.md

-# Word Generator for Keyboard shortcuts
+# Word Generator for Keyboard shortcut

 Generates a random adjective_noun word into the clipboard and pastes it into whatever you have active.